-6. Objectives

-- 6.1.
-The surveillance system will be used to: - Maintain a safe environment. - Ensure the welfare of pupils, staff and visitors. - Deter criminal acts against persons and property. - Assist the police in identifying persons who have committed an offence.

-7. Protocols
+6. Protocols

-- 7.1.
-The surveillance system will be registered with the ICO in line with data protection legislation. - 7.2.
-The surveillance system is a closed digital system which does not record audio. - 7.3.
-Warning signs have been placed throughout the premises where the surveillance system is active, as mandated by the ICO's Code of Practice. - 7.4.
-The surveillance system has been designed for maximum effectiveness and efficiency; however, the school cannot guarantee that every incident will be detected or covered and 'blind spots' may exist. - 7.5.
-The surveillance system will not be trained on individuals unless an immediate response to an incident is required.
+The surveillance system will be registered with the ICO in line with data protection legislation.

+The surveillance system is a closed digital system which does not record audio.

+Warning signs have been placed throughout the premises where the surveillance system is active, as mandated by the ICO's Code of Practice.
+Warning signs will be more prominent in areas where surveillance is less expected to be in operation, and when using systems that can capture a large amount of personal data at one time.

+The surveillance system has been designed for maximum effectiveness and efficiency; however, the school cannot guarantee that every incident will be detected or covered and 'blind spots' may exist.

-7.6.
+The surveillance system will not be used to focus on a particular group or individual unless an immediate response to an incident is required.

 The surveillance system will not be trained on private vehicles or property outside the perimeter of the school.

-8. Security
+7. Security

-- 8.1.
-Access to the surveillance system, software and data will be strictly limited to authorised operators and will be password protected. - 8.2.
-The school's authorised CCTV system operators are: - My W Myers, headteacher. - Ms W Rochester, DPO. - Mrs J White, data controller. - Mr A Scott, data processor. - 8.3.
-The main control facility is kept secure and locked when not in use. - 8.4.
-If, in exceptional circumstances, covert surveillance is planned, or has taken place, copies of the Home Office's authorisation forms will be completed and retained. - 8.5.
-Surveillance and CCTV systems will be tested for security flaws once a month to ensure that they are being properly maintained at all times. - 8.6.
-Surveillance and CCTV systems will not be intrusive. - 8.7.
-The DPO and headteacher will decide when to record footage, e.g. a continuous loop outside the school grounds to deter intruders. - 8.8.
-Any unnecessary footage captured will be securely deleted from the school system. - 8.9.
+Access to the surveillance system, software and data will be strictly limited to authorised operators, will be password protected and where appropriate, will be encrypted.

+In exceptional cases where large amounts of information need to be collected and retained, the school will consider using cloud storage.
+This will be secure and only accessible to authorised individuals.

+The school's authorised CCTV system operators are:

+- My W Myers, headteacher.

+- Ms W Rochester, DPO.

+- Mrs J White, data controller / school business manager.

+- Mr A Scott, data processor / site supervisor. - Pyrocel employees for repair and maintenance.

+The main control facility is kept secure and locked when not in use.

+If, in exceptional circumstances, covert surveillance is planned, or has taken place, copies of the Home Office's authorisation forms will be completed and retained.

+Surveillance and CCTV systems will be tested for security flaws once a month to ensure that they are being properly maintained at all times.

+The DPO and headteacher will decide when to record footage, e.g. a continuous loop outside the school grounds to deter intruders.

+Staff will be trained in security procedures, and sanctions will be put in place for those who misuse security system information.
+Staff will be made aware that they could be committing a criminal offence if they do this.

+The ability to produce copies of information will be limited to the appropriate staff.

+Any unnecessary footage captured will be securely deleted from the school system.

 Each system will have a separate audio and visual system that can be run independently of one another.
+The school will not record audio unless it has:

+- Identified a particular need or issue and can evidence hat this need must be addressed by audio recording: - Considered other less privacy intrusive methods of achieving thi need; - Reviewed the other less privacy intrusive methods and concluded that these will not appropriately address the identified issue and the only way to do so is via the use of audio recording.

+Current recording equipment does not facilitate audio recording.

-Audio CCTV will only be used in the case of deterring aggressive or inappropriate behaviour. - 8.10.
-Any cameras that present faults will be repaired immediately as to avoid any risk of a data breach. - 8.11.
+Any cameras that present faults will be repaired immediately as to avoid any risk of a data breach.

 Visual display monitors are located in the Caretaker's Office.

-9. Privacy by design

-- 9.1.
-The use of surveillance cameras and CCTV will be critically analysed using a DPIA, in consultation with the DPO. - 9.2.
-A DPIA will be carried out prior to the installation of any surveillance and CCTV system. - 9.3.
-If the DPIA reveals any potential security risks or other data protection issues, the school will ensure they have provisions in place to overcome these issues.

-- 9.4.
-Where the school identifies a high risk to an individual's interests, and it cannot be overcome, the school will consult the ICO before they use CCTV, and the school will act on the ICO's advice. - 9.5.
-The school will ensure that the installation of the surveillance and CCTV systems will always justify its means. - 9.6.
-If the use of a surveillance and CCTV system is too privacy intrusive, the school will seek alternative provision.

-10. Code of practice
+8. Code of practice